 Ashanti those days was the largest and most powerful of the states established in the forest province of southern Ghana by the people known as ‘Akans’.
 Akans were very rich in gold and this was the main reason why they were able to form a state.

 Today, Ashanti is the largest tribe in Ghana, which is politically separated into four major parts.
 With a population of about 1 million, the tribe which covers 9400 square miles of land area, lies in the center and its capital is Kumasi.

 Ashanti emerged as the dominant power in 1670.
 It conquered the left, right and central tribes declaring a monopoly on the routes to the coasts.
 Kumasi, the capital, became the practical urban center with services and facilities like those of Europe those days.

 Due to this, it became one of the trade centers for the Europeans.
 Starting from Portuguese, slowly British, French, Dutch and other Europeans built forts all over the coasts and shared trades like gold, raw materials, slaves, etc, with them.

-But then came the time of 19th century when trade of the slaves was completely abolished, and this was the major reason for the Ashanti kingdom’s downfall.
-Till that time, British took over the Gold Coast.
+But then came the time in the 19th century when the trade of the slaves was completely abolished, and this led to the fall of the Ashanti Kingdom.
+At that time, British took over the Gold Coast.
 Due to this, several wars were fought between the two powers, which resulted in the British capture over the capital Kumasi in 1874.
 They slowly took over the main gold coasts and captured the Ashanti.
-The Gold coast became a British colony.
+The Gold Coast became a British colony.